Hot, Spicy & Cheesy Crab Dip

 Ok, lets get down to it.
 Selecting your crab.

-You want a good crab dip?
-Use good crab.
+If you want good crab dip, use good crab.
 It’s just that simple.

 I know this is not always possible for those of you who don’t have access to a good fish shop, but fortunately for me, we have several around these parts- which means fresh crab is the only acceptable option for me.
 And for that reason alone, I remain a coastal citizen.